makeralchemy/work-status-indicator/README.md

 - Via the Particle app

 ### CURL
+The CURL folder contains bash shell scripts that use the CURL command to change the color illuminated by the tower lamp.
+The raw CURL output is displayed after the command completes.
+The shell scripts must be edited before running them:
+- *bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb* must be replaced by your Particle authorization token which can be found in Particle IDE.
+- *dddddddddddddddddddddddd* must be replaced by the device id for the Photon running the workstatusindicator firmware.
+The device ID can also be found in the Particle IDE.

+The shell scripts provide are:
+- *get-last-status.sh* displays the penultimate status
+- *get-version.sh* displays the version of the workstatusindicator firmware
+- *get-work-status.sh* displays current status being displayed by the lamp
+- *set-status-available.sh* will turn the lamp color to green
+- *set-status-working.sh* will turn the lamp color to yellow
+- *set-status-in-meetings.sh* will turn the lamp color to red
+- *set-status-off.sh* will turn off the lamp

 ### Python

 ### Particle App
 The work status can be changed in the Particle app by selecting the Photon running the workstatusindicator code and going to the functions tab.
-Clicking on the one of the functions will change which color is illuminating on the tower lamp:
+Selecting on the one of the functions will change which color is illuminating on the tower lamp:
+- *available* will turn the lamp color to green
+- *working* will turn the lamp color to yellow
 - *in_meetings* will turn the lamp color to red
-- *working* will turn the lamp color to yellow
-- *available* will turn the lamp color to green
+- *off* will turn off the lamp
-- *off* will not display any colors

 <table>
 <tr><td>